 Salesforce company profile

-It also provides marketing platform; commerce services, which empowers shopping experience across various customer touchpoint; and field service solution that enables companies to connect service agents, dispatchers, and mobile employees through one centralized platform to schedule and dispatch work, as well as track and manage jobs.
-The company has a strategic partnership with Google to integrate Agentforce 360 with Google Workspace for sales and IT service, which expands the Salesforce Gemini integration.
+It also provides marketing platforms; commerce services, which empower shopping experiences across various customer touchpoints; integration and analytics solutions; Salesforce Starter, a suite for small and medium-sized businesses that brings sales, service, marketing, and commerce together; and a field service solution that enables companies to connect service agents, dispatchers, and mobile employees through one centralized platform to schedule and dispatch work, as well as track and manage jobs.
+It serves financial services, healthcare and life sciences, manufacturing, automotive, and government sectors.

 Salesforce, Inc. was incorporated in 1999 and is headquartered in San Francisco, California.